Overview¶

 analysis (recorded in Soft-RT PLC runtime heart) that distinguishes

-the capabilities taktora-executor already provides from those that must be
+the capabilities taktora already provides from those that must be

 added before it can credibly call itself a soft-RT PLC.